RaduAndre/DeskMixer/README.md

 #### Option 1: Pre-built Executable (Windows)
 1. Releases will be uploaded on the [Releases](../../releases) page
 2. For now you can build the code or download and run `DeskMixer.exe` from the [src/dist/](src/dist/) folder
+> **Note** windows flags the build as a virus, if so, you can build it yourself with the included builders.

 #### Option 2: Run from Source
 1. Clone the repository: